Greater China - March Commentary

 Edmund Harriss Director, Chief Investment Officer, Portfolio Manager

-In 2024, the Guinness Greater China Fund rose 6.4% in GBP, while the benchmark MSCI Golden Dragon Index rose by 24.7%.
+In February, the Guinness Greater China Fund rose by 5.7%, while the benchmark, the MSCI Golden Dragon Index rose by 3.7%.
+Therefore, in the month the Fund outperformed the MSCI Golden Dragon Index by 2.0 percentage points.
 Further performance data is shown below.

 Learn more about Guinness Greater China